ATO Rental Property Depreciation: Blinds, Capital Works & Allowances

 There are two main methods to calculate depreciation:

-• Diminishing value: Higher in early years, lower in later years.
+- Diminishing value: Higher deductions in early years, lower in later years.

-Investors often prefer diminishing value as it delivers greater deductions upfront, but the choice depends on your tax position.
+Investors often prefer the diminishing value method as it delivers greater deductions upfront, but the best choice depends on your overall tax position.
+Our business advisory team can help you determine which method suits your situation.

 The Role of a Depreciation Schedule